 - NAD-precursor supplementation (NMN, NR).
 Promising mechanistic data, mixed clinical data, very mixed product quality.
 We do not push these.

 - Most peptide protocols sold by longevity clinics.
-Highly variable evidence base, often-uncertain product quality, real safety questions.
+Highly variable evidence base, often-uncertain product quality, serious safety questions.
 We do not prescribe peptides off-label.

 - Stem cell injections for general anti-aging.
 Unproven.